FierceEagle/fierceeagle.github.io/index.md

 {% include Correlation_Water_Wealth.html %}

 A question initially springing to our attention during analysing correlation between different socio-economic facts and product consumption, was why water consumption does strongly correlate with area median income and different ethnicities.
 Especially as in this case we are considering water purchased in supermarkets, not tap water.
-Early on this lead us to exploring the interrelation between social facts and economic facts about an area.

-A few working theories we have are:
+A few working theories we developed during the analysis were:

-Water purchased in supermarkets is carbonated, tap water is not, the liking for the former could fall out different along cultural and culinary lines.
+Water purchased in supermarkets can be carbonated, tap water is not, the liking for the former could fall out different along cultural and culinary lines.

 Missing a few crucial puzzle piece in our investigation, one crucial flaw is that we only record consumption habits from supermarket purchases using loyality cards, consequently information about gastronomy consumption is missing and even small purchases might be missing.
 This can also represent itself in consumption habits of Londoners.

 The store locations from which the data was sourced are unevenly distributed over the Greater London area, one consequence could be that heavy produce, such as water is more likely to be bought by people at these stores living close by, especially in a city where more people are relying on public transportation.
 As the areas were many stores located are the northern parts and the urban core, this could skew the picture towards ethnically diverse communities living in the area closer to the store.

 Water quality might differ in low income and high income areas, based on housing age and maintainence quality, sadly water quality does not easily conform to census area boundaries based on the underlying infrastructure. *A [fact](https://www.ph.ucla.edu/epi/snow/watercompanies.html) known by John Snow*.
-However, the water consumption does not map to

 While digging deeper into this topic, we found that consumer’s drinking water habits are a yet unsolved mystery.
 A US [study](https://iwaponline.com/wp/article-abstract/19/1/1/20521/Mistrust-at-the-tap-Factors-contributing-to-public?redirectedFrom=fulltext) states that Hispanic, Black and foreign-born inhabitants are more likely to state tap water was unsafe.
 Also low-income households experienced more water insecurity and ethnic minorities were more likely to have negative previous experiences with tap water.
 Another [study](https://onlinelibrary.wiley.com/doi/full/10.1111/coep.12088) finds that bottled water is often attributed to greater safety and better taste.
 However, these studies are from the US, so who cares!?
-London still has the [best water of them all](https://www.standard.co.uk/news/official-london-tap-water-is-the-best-in-britain-6835465.html) and there is no need to carry heavy packs of water around.
-What would John Snow say to this?
+London still has the [best water of them all](https://www.standard.co.uk/news/official-london-tap-water-is-the-best-in-britain-6835465.html) and there is no need to carry heavy packs of water around. *What would John Snow say to this?*

-Sadly, while this is a interesting mystery, we are not able to find a clear solution just now, however we are encouraged to solve this rather enticing mystery.
+Sadly, while this is a interesting mystery, we are not able to find a definitive anwser just now, however we are encouraged to solve this rather enticing mystery.

 {% include Map_Factory_Water.html %}